organicmaps/organicmaps/data/generator/timezone/timezone_info.md

 * Description: Minute of the day when the transition occurs (0–1439).
 * Usage: Combined with day_delta to calculate the exact UTC timestamp of the DST change.

-`is_dst`

-* Type: integer (0 or 1)
-* Description: Indicates whether DST is active after this transition.
-* Usage: Determines whether dst_delta should be added to base_offset after this transition.

 ## Notes

 The JSON only includes future transitions; historical changes are ignored.